jundalisay/superb/content/en/research/hume/treatise/book-1/part-4/section-5b.md

 This is the case with all our perceptions and objects, except those of the sight and feeling.

-A moral reflection cannot be placed on the right or on the left hand of a passion.
+A moral reflection cannot be placed on the right or on the left hand of a passion
-Smell or sound cannot have a circular or square shape.
+- Smell or sound cannot have a circular or square shape*.
-These objects and perceptions are absolutely incompatible with location.
+- These perceptions are absolutely incompatible with location.
-Even the imagination cannot ascribe it to them.
+  - Even the imagination cannot ascribe it to them.

 If the passions and feelings appear to the perception to have a location, the idea of space might be derived from them as well as from the sight and touch.

+> *Superphysics Note: This will be proven by visualizing the feelings via machine learning

 But this is contrary to what we have already established.

 If they appear not to have any particular place, they may exist in the same way, since whatever we conceive is possible.

 We do not need to prove that those simple perceptions that exist nowhere cannot be in a matter or body in a space, since it is impossible to find a relation on quality that is common to all simple perceptions and all bodies in space.

 This question occurs in: